18F/cv_faq/_content/covid-19-facts/what-treatments-are-available.md

 title: What treatments are available for COVID-19?
 ---

+Currently there are no FDA-approved medicines specifically for COVID-19.
+However, the FDA has granted emergency use authorizations for some medicines to be used for certain patients hospitalized with COVID-19.
+The National Institutes of Health provides more information about [treatment options](https://www.covid19treatmentguidelines.nih.gov/).

 People with COVID-19 should receive supportive care to help relieve symptoms.
 People with mild symptoms are able to recover at home.
 If you experience a medical emergency such as trouble breathing, call 911 and let the operator know you may have COVID-19.
-For severe illness, treatment should include care to support vital organ functions.

-Currently there are no FDA-approved drugs specifically for the treatment of COVID-19.
-Researchers are studying new drugs, and drugs that are already approved for other health conditions, as possible treatments for COVID-19.
-The FDA is working with drug manufacturers, researchers, and other partners to accelerate the development process for COVID-19 treatments.
-CDC has [more information for health care providers](https://www.cdc.gov/coronavirus/2019-ncov/hcp/therapeutic-options.html) about these potential treatments.
 Never take a prescription medicine or drug if it is not prescribed for you by your doctor for your health condition.